doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Sets the type of the annotated instance variable to decimal.
 The decimal field uses the BCMath library which supports numbers of any size or precision.

+Optional attributes:

+- **assoc**: Specify that this attribute should be an associative array.
+The value should be a string.
+The string will be used by the PHPCR node.
+- **multivalue**: True to specify that this property should be treated as a simple array.

+See also :ref:`Mapping multivalue properties <basicmapping_mappingmultivalueproperties>`.

 .. _annref_document: